BOOK THE TICKET

 RESERVATIONS ARE COMPULSORY FOR ALL TYPES OF TICKETS

-(*On Wednesday, March 20, starting at 12 noon, tickets for the May-June-July 2024 quarter admissions will go on sale through the usual purchasing channels)
+(*On Tuesday 24 September, starting at 12 noon, tickets for the November, December 2024 and January 2025 quarter will go on sale through the usual purchasing channels.)

 For conservation reasons visit the visits last 15 minutes for a maximum number of 35 people at a time